 When organizing coupons the first thing to consider is the type of storage or organizer that best suits your needs.

-When you have coupons to file in your organizer that don’t quite fall under any of the categories named on the tab inserts, a rule of thumb is to file that type of coupon in the category that first comes to your mind when you see it.
+When there are coupons to file in the organizer that don’t quite fall under any of the categories named on the tab inserts, a rule of thumb is to file that type of coupon in the category that first comes to mind when you see it.

 Then hopefully when you go to retrieve that coupon, you’ll go right for it.

 It’s important to regularly go through filed coupons to make note of coupons expiring in the near future so they can be used as soon as possible.